NordicSemiconductor/asset-tracker-cloud-docs/docs/device-cloud-protocol/Index.rst

 Device-to-Cloud Protocol
 ########################

-This sections documents the protocol and the considerations we made when selecting the device-to-cloud protocol for the Cat Tracker.
+This sections documents the protocol and the considerations we made when selecting the device-to-cloud protocol.

 .. note::